breqdev/flask-discord-interactions/docs/discord.rst

 * Client ID of your application
 * Public Key assigned to your application (used to authenticate incoming webhooks from Discord)
-* Client Secret of your application (used to request an OAuth2 token and register slash commands)
+* Client Secret of your application (used to request an OAuth2 token and register application commands)

-For a more tutorial-style explaination of this, see :ref:`tutorial-page`.
+For a more tutorial-style explanation of this, see :ref:`tutorial-page`.

 .. code-block:: python